Ramrod: Adams rammer

 Adams revolver with Adams-type rammer.

 Adams revolver with Adams-type rammer rotated down 90°.
 An upward rotation of another 180° brings the rod into position to force the ball into the cylinder.

 Adams rammer, patented by Robert Adams in 1853, a straight or slightly downward-curving lever mounted on the left or right side of the frame with a screw at the front end and resting under the cylinder on the side of the stock when not in use.
 The lever pivots around a pin at the front end (on the frame of the revolver in front of and below the cylinder), and has a short ramrod in the middle, facing down in a fixed position.
 To use, the lever must be manually rotated down and forward for 270°, until the lever is in front of the cylinder and the rod enters one of the chambers, pressing the ball in.
 This mechanism was used on older Adams revolvers (on the left side of the revolver) and Webley Longspur revolvers (on the right side of the revolver).

 Kerr's rammer

 Webley Longspur with a Kerr-type rammer.

 Kerr rammer, patented by James Kerr in 1855, a bent lever (bent downwards at a right or obtuse angle, with a short ramrod on the lower arm) which pivots about a pin on the front of the revolver frame in front of the cylinder and rests on the left side of the barrel when not in use.
 The lever must be turned up 90° to push the rod into the chamber.
 This mechanism was used in the Beaumont-Adams and Tranter revolvers, as well as the newer Adams and Webley Longspur revolvers.

 Artillery

 Naval artillery began as muzzle-loading cannon and these too required ramming.
 Large muzzle loading guns continued into the 1880s, using wooden staffs worked by several sailors as ramrods.
 Manual ramming was replaced with hydraulic powered ramming with trials on from 1874.

+Benelli CB M2

+The Benelli CB M2 submachine gun is unusual that it uses a ramrod sealed with gas rings instead of a bolt to chamber the 9x25mm AUPO caseless rounds.
+It uses an open-bolt type operation that operates in conjunction with a side mounted firing pin/hammer outside the chamber at the rear of the barrel to strike the primer of the rounds.